quicwg/base-drafts/draft-ietf-quic-transport.md

 A token allows a server to correlate activity between the connection where the token was issued and any connection where it is used.
 Clients that want to break continuity of identity with a server MAY discard tokens provided using the NEW_TOKEN frame.
-A token obtained in a Retry packet must be used immediately during the connection attempt and cannot be used in subsequent connection attempts.
+A token obtained in a Retry packet MUST be used immediately during the connection attempt and cannot be used in subsequent connection attempts.